mkrogemann/poller-json/README.md

 }}
 ```

-The only feature that is currently implemented is the ability to navigate along a very simple path such as those shown in these examples:
+The one feature that is currently implemented is the ability to navigate along a very simple path such as those shown in these examples:

 ```ruby
 $menu.popup.menuitem[1].value
 ```

-applied to the above document would yield the simple value
+This expression applied to the above document would yield the simple value

      Open